Release Date 7th December 2018: No Reviews Yet

 I really enjoyed this book, it had some good twists and changes of direction I did not expect.
-It is a great yarn and builds upon the characters from the first book the Errant Petty Officer.
+It is a great yarn and builds upon the characters from the first book Return to Africa.
 I would highly recommend it to others to read and you also get to learn a whole new set of boating terms

 By Gary M on 22 Jan.
 2016

 Thoroughly enjoyed this sequel.
 You really get a feel for the characters.
 Full of suspense and keeps you wanting to read more.
 Couldn't put it down.
 I hope there is more to come.
 Well worth the read.
 Will definitely recommend.

 A right rollicking roller-coaster ride of a thriller!